BroadbandForum/obbaa/docs/using/dvda/index.md

 that the VDA supports is located in the adapter bundle\'s resource directory.

--   VDA Adapter bundles model should contain a device-adapter.xml and yang-library.xml that defines the adapter\'s capabilities.
-Because this is protocol translation adapter that doesn\'t support NETCONF, the isNetconf field is false.
+-   VDA Adapter bundles model should contain a device-adapter.xml, default-config.xml and yang-library.xml that defines the adapter\'s capabilities.
+Because this is protocol translation adapter that doesn't support NETCONF, the isNetconf field is false.

+    *		If the parameter stdAdapterIntVersion=2.0 is added to the device-adapter.xml of the VDA, this VDA will refer to Standard Device Adapter (SDA) of version 2.0.
+If this parameter is not added in the device-adapter.xml file, VDA will reference the oldest SDA Version (which is version 1.0 in current release) by default.
+As such the vendor should carefully select the appropriate SDA to which the VDA should reference.
+    *		The default-config.xml holds the default configuration which should to be sent to the device during the first contact scenario.
+For example, when the device is managed with push-pma-configuration-to-device as true.

 **Example device-adapter.xml for protocol tls**
 ```
 <?xml version="1.0" encoding="UTF-8"?>
-<Adapter type="DPU" interfaceVersion="1.0" model="protocol-tls" vendor="sample"
+<Adapter type="DPU" interfaceVersion="1.0" model="protocol-tls" vendor="sample" stdAdapterIntVersion="1.0"
          xmlns="http://www.bbf.org/obbaa/schemas/adapter/1.0"
          xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"
          xsi:schemaLocation="http://www.bbf.org/obbaa/schemas/adapter/1.0